It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Signs

 The Fair will provide a basic sign for each exhibit with the name of the exhibitor.
-Exhibitors should include an additional sign (maximum 24” x 36”) with the following:
+A sign board will be provided by the Fair to hold additional signage (maximum 24” x 36”) provided by the exhibitor.
+As part of the judging criteria, additional signage must include:

-• A conceptual landscape plan of exhibit—A bird’s eye view of the exhibit
+• A conceptual landscape plan of the exhibit- A bird’s eye view of the exhibit

 Literature

-All literature and handouts must be reviewed and approved by the Garden Show coordinator.
+All literature and handouts must be reviewed and approved by the Garden Show Coordinator.
 All printed handouts must be professional in appearance and available in the literature holders attached to the sign holders.
 A limited number of literature holders will also be available by request.
 Staff will attach literature holders.
 Literature will be put in holders after judging is completed.
+The use of QR codes is encouraged.

 Exhibit Staffing